Walkthrough#

 -0.3158, -0.1226]])

 Let’s do the same for the input of layer2.
-While we’re at it, let’s also drop the as tracer, as we won’t be needing the tracer object itself for a few sections:
+While we’re at it, let’s also drop the as tracer, as we won’t be needing the tracer object for a few sections:

 [10]: